-Jason Nutt, Director of Transportation and Public Works.
-Mr. Nutt was appointed to this position in March 2015, rejoining the City for a second time.
+Jason Nutt, Assistant City Manager.
+Mr. Nutt was appointed as Director of Transportation and Public Works in March 2015, rejoining the City for a second time.
+He is currently the Assistant City Manager but retains the responsibilities of his prior title.
 Prior to this appointment, Mr. Nutt served as the Deputy Director of Public Works - Traffic between August 2005 and January 2010.
 Between his service times in the City, Mr. Nutt served as the Director of Public Works with the City of Novato from January 2010 and June 2013 then as the Deputy Director of Transportation and Public Works with the County of Sonoma between June 2013 and March 2015.
 Other prior employers have been the County of Marin and private environmental consulting firms located in the south and east areas of the Bay.
 He holds a Bachelor of Science degree in Civil Engineering from Santa Clara University and two advanced certificates from UC Davis Extension in Transportation Management and Land Use & Environmental Planning.
 He is licensed in the State of California as a Professional Civil Engineer and Traffic Engineer.